“Hilltop cottages on a friendly working farm; sit on your balcony and watch Arenal Volcano in action”

 - Horse treks

 Each of the spacious cabins - Monkey, Toucan, Volcano, Congo or Coco - has a colourful wall mural, painted by Steve, which clearly identifies one cabin from another.
 Monkey and Toucan have a queensize bed, and bunk beds making them ideal for a group of friends, or a family.
-Volcano has a queensize bed, while Congo and Coco have 2 queensize beds - couples will enjoy having plenty of space.
+Volcano has a queensize bed, while Congo and Coco have two queensize beds - couples will enjoy having plenty of space.

-Heliconia House has 2 bedrooms, as well as a kitchen, a living area and a porch with hammocks.
-Hummingbird Hacienda is situated on a private hill at the back of the property.
-It has 2 bedrooms, 2 bathrooms, a full kitchen and front and back porches.
-Both overlook the garden and have views to the Arenal Volcano.
-The Butterfly Villa is smaller, with 1 queensize bed plus a sofabed for extra guests, and has a lovely courtyard with a Jacuzzi tub.
+Heliconia House has two bedrooms, as well as a kitchen, a living area and a porch with hammocks.
+It overlooks the garden and have views to the Arenal Volcano.
+The Butterfly Villa is smaller, with one queensize bed plus a sofabed for extra guests, and has a lovely courtyard with a Jacuzzi tub.

 The Hobbit House looks like it's from J.R.R Tolkien's imagination, but personalised with the Leaves and Lizards touch.
 Expect a large circular door, a porch with rocking chairs and a hammock, which overlooks the garden and volcano.
-The house is built into the hillside and has 1 queensize bed and bunk beds, and its mural is of an erupting volcano and mountainous skyline.
+The house is built into the hillside and has one queensize bed and bunk beds, and its mural is of an erupting volcano and mountainous skyline.